Patrons & trustees

 Manny retired from full time service in August 2011 at the age of 60 having completed over 40 years with the Parachute Regiment – something he is very proud of.
 On retiring he transferred his commission to Dyfed & Glamorgan Army Cadet Force where he served as the Area Commander for Ceredigion.
 In 2015 he was appointed as a Deputy Cadet Commandant in the rank of Lieutenant Colonel with responsibility for Dyfed.
 He retired fully in August 2017.

-During his service, Manny has been deployed in many areas of the world including North and Central America, S E Asia, most European countries and, most notably in 1982, to The Falklands where he saw action as a Platoon Sergeant in A Coy 3 PARA, taking part in the Battle for Mount Longdon.
+During his service, Manny has been deployed in many areas of the world including North and Central America, South East Asia, most European countries and, most notably in 1982, to The Falklands where he saw action as a Platoon Sergeant in A Company 3 PARA, taking part in the Battle for Mount Longdon.
 He has given many presentations on his experiences during the Falklands Conflict, his largest audience to date being to 400 passengers on a P&O cruise ship during a South American cruise.
+He regularly presents to Infantry Battle School Section Commander and Platoon Sergeant’s Courses.

 Huw is the Founding Managing Director of the Motivational Preparation College for Training (MPCT).